-The tracts with the highest concentration of above moderate-income unit capacity include tract 3630 in El Sobrante (21.7 percent of the above moderate-income capacity), and tract 3200.04 in the southern portion of Vine Hill (13.5 percent);).
-These tracts have median incomes ranging from \$83,444 to \$111,297 and poverty rates ranging from 2.2 to 5.1 percent However, while the central communities near I-680 have predominantly non-Hispanic White populations, the non-White population in the El Sobrante community is 68.3 percent with a diverse mix of residents, also corresponding to lower incomes and high rates of disability, as well as a high rate of cost burdened homeowners.
+The tracts with the highest concentration of above moderate-income unit capacity include tract 3630 in El Sobrante (10.2 percent of the above moderate-income capacity), 3040.07 in Discovery Bay (11.9 percent of the above-moderate income capacity) and tract 3200.04 in the southern portion of Vine Hill (12.9 percent); ).
+These tracts have median incomes ranging from \$83,444 to \$113,297 and poverty rates ranging from 2.2 to 8.2 percent However, while the central communities near I-680 have predominantly non-Hispanic White populations, the non-White population in the El Sobrante community is 68.3 percent with a diverse mix of residents, also corresponding to lower incomes and high rates of disability, as well as a high rate of cost burdened homeowners.
 The inclusion of these above moderateincome units will foster income-integration within the tract as households with a variety of incomes live in this neighborhood and help to improve access to opportunities for existing and current residents, with the intent of improving the resource designation and improving the viability of the area for developers of affordable housing to secure funding for future development.

-As identified in the analysis of Patterns of Integration and Segregation, there are 9 tracts in the unincorporated County with unit capacity that meet the criteria of being considered RCAAs, all in the central and eastern portions of the county.
-These include tracts in the Danville, Alamo, Acalanes Ridge, Discovery Bay, the southern portion of Vine Hill, and Reliez Valley areas (tracts 3040.04, 3040.05, 3200.04, 3211.02, 3342, 3382.03, 3400.02, 3461.02, and 3470).
-These concentrations of affluence correlate with a relatively low proportion of the population that identifies as non-White, close proximity to jobs (with the exception of Discovery Bay), low CalEnviroScreen scores, high rates of homeowners (more than 75.0 percent of households), and low rates of overcrowding (below 2.0 percent).
+As identified in the analysis of Patterns of Integration and Segregation, there are 14 tracts in the unincorporated County with unit capacity that meet the criteria of being considered RCAAs, all in the central and eastern portions of the county.
+These include tracts in the Danville, Alamo, Acalanes Ridge, Discovery Bay, the southern portion of Vine Hill, the east side of Saranap, the area around the Diablo Hills Golf Club, Tassajara Hills, and Reliez Valley areas (tracts 3040.04, 3040.05, 3040.07, 3200.04, 3211.02, 3342, 3382.04, 3400.02, 3400.03, 3410, 3452.04, 3461.02, 3470, and 3551.12).
+These concentrations of affluence correlate with a relatively low proportion of the population that identifies as non-White, close proximity to jobs (with the exception of Discovery Bay), low CalEnviroScreen scores, high rates of homeowners (more than 75.0 percent of households), and low rates of overcrowding (below 3.0 percent).
 In general, homeowner overpayment rates in these tracts range from 27.0 to 35.4 percent.
 However, cost burdened renters, although comprising less than 25.0 percent of households in all of the tracts, range from 14.4 percent in Acalanes Ridge (with less than one percent of total above moderate-income unit capacity); to 69.2 percent in the highest income tract (3461.02) in Alamo.
-Overall, 40.9 percent of the above moderate-income unit capacity is identified for sites within the RCAAs.
+Overall, 50.4 percent of the above moderate-income unit capacity is identified for sites within the RCAAs.

-To facilitate integration and foster improved access to these resources and opportunities for lower-income households, the County has identified capacity for 3.7 percent of lower-income unit capacity in the Discovery Bay tracts, and 1.6 percent in Saranap.
-Additionally, 4.8 percent of moderateincome unit capacity is on sites in the RCAAs, to promote income-integration and housing mobility opportunities in close proximity to services, jobs, and transit.
+To facilitate integration and foster improved access to these resources and opportunities for lower-income households, the County has identified capacity for 3.7 percent of lower-income unit capacity in RCAAs (Discovery Bay and the southern portion of Vine Hill).
+Additionally, 9.2 percent of moderate-income unit capacity is on sites in the RCAAs, to promote incomeintegration and housing mobility opportunities in close proximity to services, jobs, and transit.
 However, the low proportion of low-to-moderate-income household in the RCAA tracts indicates a current and future shortage of affordable housing in these areas.
 Therefore, the County has included Action HE-A2.5 to promote construction of ADUs and JADUs, to increase unit capacity potential in higher resource areas and predominantly single family neighborhoods, including these tracts.